Huge crack and bang heard as Wood Lake fractures - BC Local News

 “I think Duck Lake would be my choice if I wanted to skate,” she said.

-Now the crack stands like shining white volcano, outside of her home on Ponderosa Drive.
+Now the crack stands like a shining white volcano, outside of her home on Ponderosa Drive.

 edit@kelownacapnews.comLike us on Facebook and follow us on Twitter.